thindil/steamsky/bin/doc/MODDING.md

   buttons.
 Optional.
 * Key `HelpIcon`: Path to the SVG image which will be used for help action buttons.
 Optional.
+* Key `SpecialHelpColor`: The name of the Tcl color used to show special names, like money name and keyboard shortcuts in the help.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode